MontoyaR/ATM-Case-Study/README.md

 - a cash dispenser that dispenses cash to the user and
 - a deposit slot that receives deposit envelopes from the user.

-The cash dispenser begins each day loaded with 500 $20 bills.
-[Note: Owing to the limited scope of this case study, certain elements of the ATM described here do not accurately mimic those of a real ATM.
-For example, a real ATM typically contains a device that reads a user’s account number from an ATM card, whereas this ATM asks the user to type the account number on the keypad.
-A real ATM also usually prints a receipt at the end of a session, but all output from this ATM appears on the screen.]

 Upon first approaching the ATM, the user should experience the following sequence of events: